Find out how to claim the reimbursement for discounts given to diners with the Eat Out to Help Out Scheme.

 Records you must keep

-To show the link between the number of diners who got the discount and the total value of scheme discount being claimed for in each claim period, for each day you must have a record of the:
+To show the link between the number of diners who got the discount and the total value of scheme discount being claimed for in each claim period, for each day, all you must keep is a record of the:

-total number of diners who have used the scheme discount in your establishment
+total number of diners (covers) who have used the scheme discount in your establishment

 total value of all eat in food and non-alcoholic drink sold where the scheme discounts were given